exercism/docs/mentoring/how_to_give_great_feedback.md

 Different mentors have different approaches to whether they give "hints" or "explanations".
 As a general rule, aim for somewhere between the two.
-Ensure that you tell the student enough that they can understand what they should try but try not to just give them the answer and tell them why it works.
+Ensure that you tell the student enough that they can understand what they should try, but try not to just give them the answer and tell them why it works.

 For example, imagine you see an `if` statement in Ruby that would be much more nicely written using the [ternary operator](https://en.wikipedia.org/wiki/%3F:):